DoSomething/longshot/readme.md

 5. Run `php artisan migrate` to create the database
 6. Visit scholarship.dev:8000

+### Composer

+Before doing anything else, you need to install all the project's dependencies with `composer`.

+Within the directory for the project in the Vagrant VM, run:

+    $ composer install

 ### Back-end

 To begin the migrations and setup your database, run: